Hodel v. Irving Case Brief

 Issue

-Does a federal statute that abolishes both descent and devise for certain small fractional interests in Indian allotment lands and causes those interests to escheat to the tribe without compensation effect a taking under the Fifth Amendment?
+Does a federal statute that abrogates both descent and devise of certain fractional interests in Indian trust lands and directs their uncompensated escheat to the tribe upon the owner’s death effect a taking in violation of the Fifth Amendment?

 Rule